To remove a tab stop that you’ve added to your document, drag the tab stop symbol off the ruler.

 In the upper right corner of the document, in the search box , type ^t.

 Click the magnifying glass, and then click Replace.

 Click Find and then Replace to move through the document and delete one tab at a time.

 Click Replace All to delete all of the tabs at once.

 A quick way to clear multiple tab stops is to use the Tabs dialog box.

-Select the text that has tab stops you want to remove.
+Click the text that has tab stops you want to remove.

-In the Paragraph box, click Tabs.
+On the Format menu, click Tabs.

 In the list under Tab stops, for each tab stop position you want to clear, click the position and then the minus (-) sign.
 To clear all tab positions, click Clear All.